ssssam/nightbus/README.md

-# Night Train: Simple SSH-based build automation
+# Night Bus: Simple SSH-based build automation

-Night Train is a minimalist build automation tool.
+Night Bus is a minimalist build automation tool.
 It requires nothing on the build machines but a shell, an SSH server and your build dependencies.
 It's intended for automating slow processes that need to run on multiple machines and was written initially for building and testing the GNU toolchain on various architectures<sup>1</sup>.

-Night Train is written in Python 3, and reads configuration from YAML format files.
+Night Bus is written in Python 3, and reads configuration from YAML format files.
 It's built on top of the [ParallelSSH](https://github.com/ParallelSSH/parallel-ssh) library.
-It's heavily inspired by the [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) configuration management tool, with the main difference being that Night Train provides real-time logging of the tasks as they execute.
+It's heavily inspired by the [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) configuration management tool, with the main difference being that Night Bus provides real-time logging of the tasks as they execute.

 *1. including the old proprietary platforms where dependency hell is still a